On This Page

 Dartmouth offers a diversity of concentrations with collaborative synergies between engineering disciplines.
 Graduate students are expected to propose a plan of study that supports their interests on a path unconstrained by disciplinary boundaries.
 Both faculty and students draw from these multiple areas of expertise for maximum human-centered impact:

+With advance planning and pending a willing Dartmouth faculty sponsor, Dartmouth undergraduate students interested in also pursuing the MS may be able to earn the degree within one year after finishing the requirements for the Bachelor of Engineering (BE).
 Students may use up to six applicable graduate courses for both their BE and MS programs.
 Those courses must be beyond the requirements for the AB (typically in the fifth year) and students must have taken a substantial portion of the undergraduate program at Dartmouth or in one of its official exchange programs.
 Students should discuss their plans to satisfy both program requirements with the MS program director.
-At least one term prior to their thesis defense, the BE/MS candidate submits to the Undergraduate Engineering Program Director a BE program plan approved by both their advisor and the BE program director.
-Within one term of admission to the MS program, BE/MS candidates must submit an approved MS program plan to the Registrar.
+At least one term prior to their thesis defense, the BE/ MS candidate submits to the registrar a BE program plan approved by both their advisor and the BE program director.

-For available projects that can satisfy BE-MS degree requirements, see the MS projects list.
+For available projects that can satisfy BE+MS degree requirements, see the MS projects list.

-MS candidates are required to hold a bachelor’s level degree in engineering or in one of the physical sciences from an accredited institution.
+MS candidates are required to hold a bachelor level degree in engineering or in one of the physical sciences from an accredited institution.
 Admitted students who require additional engineering coursework may be required to complete additional undergraduate engineering courses prior to beginning their MS studies.

-All students entering the program are required to take six graduate-level courses, beyond the AB degree, which may simultaneously be counted for the BE degree.
-Students with prior graduate credits may transfer up to a maximum of three graduate course credits to count towards their required MS coursework, provided they were not used to satisfy bachelor’s degree requirements.
-Students may count up six applicable classes towards both the Bachelor of Engineering (BE) and Master of Science (MS) degrees.
+All students entering the program are required to take six graduate-level courses, beyond the AB degree, reflecting a distribution across applied math (one course), engineering depth (three courses), and engineering breadth (two courses).
+Students with prior graduate credits may transfer up to a maximum of three graduate course credits to count towards their required MS coursework, provided they were not used to satisfy bachelor's degree requirements.
+Dartmouth Bachelor of Engineering (BE) students may count up to six applicable classes towards both the BE and Master of Science (MS) degrees.

-Please note: The information below reflects degree requirements, effective as of Fall 2024.
+Please note: The information below reflects degree requirements, effective as of Fall 2025.

 COURSE TYPE | NUMBER OF REQUIRED COURSES | COURSES |